 Are other content teachers, such as math, science, social studies, and art, required to do anything for this grant?
 No, the KyCL25 grant is focused on supporting teachers using the reading and writing HQIRs.
 However, if a district/school chooses a supplemental writing curriculum the curriculum-based professional learning should be attended by any teacher who is expected to implement the resource.

 I would like to ensure that I am communicating the correct information about Question 4 in the KyCL RFA.
 For Question 4, I copied and pasted all of the information below from the RFA, and it appears that there is conflicting information about the length of the Professional Learning Plan Narrative.
 Is it a one or two-page limit?
 The Professional Learning Narrative should not exceed two pages.
 Please note that within the RFA question 4, there is a one-page limit.
 This was a mistake.
-When submitting an application two pages for each level (age band)-early childhood (birth to age 5), elementary, middle, and high school, are allowed.
+When submitting an application, two pages for each level (age band)-early childhood (birth to age 5), elementary, middle, and high school, are allowed.

 Is it possible to spend this amount of money on things such as high-quality professional learning?
 Yes, if the district already has valid and reliable literacy HQIRs, curriculum-based professional learning can be purchased to support the implementation of the HQIRs as part of Level 1 grant activities.
 The remaining funds can be used on Level 2 grant activities.